Karen couldn’t admit to herself that her relationship with her husband was abusive.

 A Turning Point

 On the very first night that she attended a WIT support group, Karen was blown away by the strength of the other women as they talked about what they were dealing with.
 She saw the parallels between her situation and theirs.
 And she realized that, though she was cutting herself down and blaming herself for her own abuse, she would never do the same to the other women in the group.

-“I made a pact with myself after that,” she said, “I was not going to cut myself down anymore, because I was in the same position.”
+“I made a pact with myself after that,” she said, “I was not going to cut myself down anymore, because I was in the same position as they were.”

 That was a turning point for Karen.
-She kept going to the group once a week, and began to share more of her story with the other survivors over time.
-Over the course of several months of counselor and group support, Karen grew stronger and more open about her situation.
-She no longer tore herself down and blamed herself for her own abuse.
+She kept going to the weekly support group, and slowly began to share more of her story with the other Survivors.
+Over the course of several months of individual counseling and group support, Karen grew stronger and more open about her situation.
+She no longer tore herself down or blamed herself for her own abuse.
 She knew that she deserved better.

 “WIT helped save my life.”

 On the day that her abuser threatened her life, Karen knew enough was enough.
 She called a close friend who agreed to take her in.
 The next day, she gathered her belongings, picked up her son from day care, and went to her friend’s house.
 Karen was lucky to be able to move into an apartment the very next week.
 Finally, she was free, safe, and on her own.